 LinkedIn ad targeting by industry can get more specific than just medical and healthcare.
 In fact, you can target many sub-verticals inside of healthcare.

 - Mental Health Care

-Seniority.
-Take a look at your existing customers and determine at what seniority level are most or all decision makers.
+Take a look at your existing customers and determine what seniority level most or all decision-makers are.
 Who is able to actually sign on that dotted line?
-If 80% of the decision makers in your customer base are directions, senior directors, and vice president, target your LinkedIn ads so to specifically serve your ads to users who fit this seniority level.
+If 80% of the decision-makers in your customer base are directions, senior directors, and vice presidents, target your LinkedIn ads so to specifically serve your ads to users who fit this seniority level.

-Company Targeting: You can run account-based marketing campaigns on LinkedIn by targeting only those people currently employed at a target list of companies.
+You can run account-based marketing campaigns on LinkedIn by targeting only those people currently employed at a target list of companies.
 It’s likely you’ll also want to add some job title or seniority targeting here to get specific with the department you’re trying to reach inside the company.
-You could, for example, only target Revenue Cycle Management and IT decision makers in a list of target companies.
+You could, for example, only target Revenue Cycle Management and IT decision-makers in a list of target companies.

 - Targeting site visitors who saw your whitepaper download but didn’t submit

 - Target those who’ve downloaded a whitepaper to promote a webinar

 All of these targeting options are part of what makes LinkedIn successful for B2B healthcare marketers.

 Yes, you’re able to target doctors on Linkedin as well.
 There are a few key areas that will allow you to advertise or seek out the kinds of physician specialties you might be interested in.